lb-/bakerydemo/lightweight-frontend-framework-investigation-2022.md

 - StructBlock & StreamField
   - https://docs.wagtail.io/en/stable/reference/streamfield/widget_api.html
   - https://docs.wagtail.io/en/stable/advanced_topics/customisation/streamfield_blocks.html#additional-javascript-on-structblock-forms
-  - This is really an extension of the Telepath approach but should also be considered
+  - This is really an extension of the Telepath approach but should also be considered.

 ## Comparison of lightweight frameworks / libraries